hzaek/Template-2/README.md

-# Template one
+# Template two
-This is Responsive site "learned from elzero channel"
+This is Responsive site